Engineer & founder building production-grade autonomous agents, grounded in strong software engineering to solve real-world problems.

 Auto-captures IDE build and test failures with one-click ACR submission

 Designed and built LUMINA, a four-agent framework that automates citation screening for medical systematic reviews and meta-analyses.
 A classifier agent triages citations, a detailed screening agent applies PICOS-guided Chain-of-Thought evaluation, a reviewer agent audits each decision via LLM-as-a-Judge, and an improvement agent self-corrects when disagreements arise — mirroring the human peer-review process.
-Evaluated on 15 SRMAs across ~90K citations from BMJ, JAMA, and Lancet journals: achieved 98.2% mean sensitivity (10 of 15 at perfect 100%) with a 1.8% false negative rate, dramatically outperforming published baselines by Li et al. (37% sensitivity) and Strachan (58%).
+Evaluated on 15 SRMAs across ~150K citations from BMJ, JAMA, and Lancet journals: achieved 98.2% mean sensitivity (10 of 15 at perfect 100%) with 87.9% mean specificity.
+Outperforms published sensitivity baselines by Li et al. (37%) and Strachan (58%) by 35× fewer missed studies.

 98.2%